frankdean/trip-server-2/README.md

 See <http://www.randspringer.de/boost/ucl-sbs.html> for help with the Boost library arguments.

+GDAL is only required for extracting elevation data from elevation tile datasets.
+If you don't need this feature, disable GDAL.

+	$ ./configure --disable-gdal

 The version of [nlohmann-json] in Debian 10 (Buster) is too old for this application.
 Uninstall the package and download version `v3.11.2` or later of